rushabhdhoke/DVIO/README.md

 2. Advanced Sensor Fusion Module
 Original: Used a standard Kalman Filter (KF) for fusing visual and inertial data.

-My Contribution: Replaced the KF with a [Insert Your Fusion Method Here].
-This new backend allows for tighter coupling of visual features and IMU readings, reducing drift in scenarios where linear filters typically fail.
+My Contribution: This new backend allows for tighter coupling of visual features and IMU readings, reducing drift in scenarios where linear filters typically fail.

 3. Confidence & Uncertainty Quantification
 New Feature: Added a dynamic Confidence Scale output.